-(4) The obligation to provide information shall not include the notification of facts concerning third parties, in respect of whom the Member can invoke a statutory right to refuse to give evidence or a duty not to disclose confidential information.
+(5) The obligation to provide information shall not include the notification of facts concerning third parties in respect of whom the Member can invoke a statutory right to refuse to give evidence or a duty not to disclose confidential information.
+In such cases, the President may stipulate in the implementing provisions that the obligation to provide information must be fulfilled such that the rights set out in the first sentence are not infringed.
+To this end, he may, in particular, include provisions requiring the naming of the economic sector concerned, rather than details of the client concerned.